Daneshmehr/Flipping-a-biased-coin/README.md

 [^{n}C_{k} * p^{k} * q^{n-k}]   where p = probability of getting head and q = probability of getting tail. p and q both are 1/2.
 So the equation becomes
 [\frac{1}{2^n} * \frac{n!}{ r! * (n-r)!}]

-# Python3 program to find probability of getting K heads in N coin tosses
+# Python 3 program to find probability of getting K heads in N coin tosses

 # Function to calculate factorial
 def fact(n):